marclr/grunt-po2json-angular-translate/README.md

 # grunt-po2json-angular-translate
+> Fork from grunt-po2json-angular-translate

-> grunt plugin to convert po to angangular-translate format
+> grunt plugin to convert po to angular-translate format

 ## Getting Started
 This plugin requires Grunt `~0.4.2`